 My Recommendation

-If your priority is a marquee, fixed-supply address with a singular architectural signature, The Delmore is the stronger long-term hold, provided the higher entry and 2029 timeline work for you.
-If your priority is getting into Collins Avenue oceanfront at a lower entry point with large floor plans and a sooner move-in, Rivage is the practical pick.
-Either way, the ocean-facing unit lines are the ones that hold value, and those go first.
+If you want a furnished, single-author Zaha Hadid Architects residence and you can wait until 2029, The Delmore is the rarer asset, one of only 37 homes on a rebuilt Surfside parcel, and that scarcity is real.
+If you want to be on Bal Harbour oceanfront sooner, in a larger 3,284-square-foot-and-up home you finish to taste, with a $7 million entry and 2026 delivery, Rivage is the practical pick.
+The furnished-versus-larger and 2029-versus-2026 splits are the two decisions that actually matter here; price follows from them.
 Read the full pages for each: The Delmore Surfside and Rivage Bal Harbour.
 Then contact me and I will pull the current price sheets and run a side-by-side on the specific units you are weighing.
 I represent buyers on both, so my read stays on your side of the table.

 Frequently Asked Questions